iltommi/qdb-documentation/source/reference/qdb_shell.rst

     Stops the node designated by its host and port number.
 This stop is generally effective within a few seconds of being issued, enabling inflight calls to complete successfully.

     :param host: *(string)* The node designated by its host and port number (e.g. "127.0.0.1:2836")

+.. _qdbsh_trimall:
+.. option:: trim_all

+    Removes unused versions of entries from the cluster, freeing up disk space.

+    :return: Nothing if successful, an error message otherwise

 .. _qdbsh_update: